ibm-cloud-docs/containers/cs_ingress.md

 If the apps in your cluster are in different namespaces, you must create one resource per namespace to define rules for the apps that are exposed there.
 {: shortdesc}

-However, you can define a host name in only one resource.
-You cannot define the same host name in multiple resources.
-To register multiple Ingress resources with the same host name, you must use a wildcard domain.
+However, you can define a hostname in only one resource.
+You cannot define the same hostname in multiple resources.
+To register multiple Ingress resources with the same hostname, you must use a wildcard domain.
 When a wildcard domain such as `*.domain.net` is registered, multiple subdomains can all resolve to the same host.
 Then, you can create an Ingress resource in each namespace and specify a different subdomain in each Ingress resource.

 For example, consider the following scenario:
 * You have two versions of the same app, `app1` and `app3`, for testing purposes.